metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 **Steps to take**:

-Avoid using signed embedding when you want to restrict row or column access to a table.
-A person must log in so that Metabase to apply sandboxed views to that person.
+Since someone must log in so that Metabase can apply sandboxed views to that person, avoid using signed embedding when you want to restrict row or column access to a table.

 ### If using Single Sign-on (SSO), are user attributes correct?